 However, placing even more options for customers to choose from here is something you should consider.

 Because at this rate of technological and financial service advancements, it’s up to you to offer customers their wanted payment method: credit card, mobile payment, bank transfers, e-wallet, prepaid card, direct deposit, cash.

 #6 Give room for coupon and discount

-Price is the driving force for customers to finalize their order.
+Price is the driving force for customers to finalize their orders.
 If they see the opportunity to have a better deal, they will be more likely to buy.

 However, you need to be careful about this.
 Of course, the more obvious and more natural it is to spot and fill, the better, but you want to communicate your discount policy earlier, loud and clear.

 If customers see this field and never see any of your offers, they’ll run to find one and get caught up elsewhere.
-Therefore, be complicit about your promotion.
+Therefore, be complicit in your promotion.